 This study tests the empirical assumptions about American public opinion found in the Supreme Court’s opinions concerning campaign finance reform.
 The area of campaign finance is a unique one in First Amendment law because the Court has allowed the mere appearance of a problem (in this case, “corruption”) to justify the curtailment of recognized First Amendment rights of speech and association.
 Since Buckley v.
 Valeo, defendants in campaign finance cases have proffered various types of evidence to support the notion that the public perceives a great deal of corruption produced by the campaign finance system.
 Most recently, in McConnell v.
 FEC, in which the Court upheld the McCain-Feingold campaign finance law, both the Department of Justice and the plaintiffs conducted and submitted into evidence public opinion polls measuring the public’s perception of corruption.
 This article examines the data presented in that case, but also examines forty years of survey data of public attitudes toward corruption in government.
 We argue that trends in public perception of corruption may have little to do with the campaign finance system.
 The share of the population describing government as corrupt went down even as soft money contributions skyrocketed.
 Moreover, the survey data suggest that an individual’s perception of corruption derives to some extent from that person’s (1) position in society (race, income, education level); (2) opinion of the incumbent President and performance of the economy over the previous year; (3) attitudes concerning taxation and “big government”; and (4) propensity to trust other people, in general.
 Although we conclude that, indeed, a large majority of Americans believe that the campaign finance system contributes to corruption in government, the data do not suggest that campaign finance reform will have an effect on these attitudes.

 Persily, Nathaniel and Lammie, Kelli, "Perceptions of Corruption and Campaign Finance: When Public Opinion Determines Constitutional Law" (2004).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 30.